Carden Loyd tankette: Service history

-Italy bought a number of Carden Loyd Mark VIs, built a few licence copies designated CV-29, and then developed this design further into the L3/35 tankette.
+Italy bought Carden Loyd Mark VIs, built a few licence copies designated CV-29, and then developed this design further into the L3/35 tankette.

 The Canadian Army acquired 12, in two batches of six, in 1930-31.
 After being evaluated by Princess Patricia's Canadian Light Infantry and the Royal Canadian Regiment, the Canadian Army used them in a training role at Canadian Armoured Fighting Vehicle School, pending the arrival of newer, larger tanks.
 Eventually, they were supplemented with the Vickers VI B light tank in 1938.
 Until then, they had been the only armoured equipment in the Canadian Army, apart from some armoured cars.
 Canada never used them in a combat role.

-In addition, the Carden Loyd Tankettes were also supplied in small numbers to France, India, Italy, Latvia (18 Mk.
-IVs in 1935), the Netherlands (5), and Siam.
+Carden Loyd Tankettes were also supplied in small numbers to France, India, Italy, Latvia (18 Mk.s IV in 1935), the Netherlands (5), and Siam.
 The five Dutch tankettes were involved in fighting German paratroopers during the May 1940 invasion of the Netherlands.
 The French unarmed Renault UE carrier was based on the Carden Loyd design.
 A small number were acquired by Greece prior to 1935.
 Thailand had about 60 in the French-Thai War.
 Carden Loyd Tankettes were also used by Chile, the Republic of China, Manchukuo (20 Mk.
 VI), Finland (Mk.
-IVs and Model 33s) and Portugal (6).
+IVs and Model 33s), Portugal (6) and Ethiopia (3).

 The design of the German Panzer I light tank was influenced by the Carden Loyd Tankette, due to the German military cooperation with the Soviet Union.

 Romania had bought the license to locally produce the Carden Loyd at the Reșița works, but no examples are known to have been built there.